 Imagining Gender Futures in Uganda – IMAGENU

-InfoStart date: 1 October, 2018 End date: 30 September, 2022 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 17-07-AU Countries: Uganda Thematic areas: Gender equality, State building, governance and civil society, Lead institution: Aarhus University (AU), Department of Anthropology Partner institutions: Gulu University (GU), Institute of Peace and Strategic Studies, Uganda University of Copenhagen (UCPH), Department of Anthropology, Denmark Project website: go to website Project coordinator: Lotte Meinert Total grant: 9,997,626 DKK
+InfoStart date: 1 October, 2018 End date: 30 September, 2022 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 17-07-AU Countries: Uganda Thematic areas: Gender equality, State building, governance and civil society, Lead institution: Aarhus University (AU), Denmark Partner institutions: Gulu University (GU), Uganda University of Copenhagen (UCPH), Denmark Project website: go to website (the site might be inactive) Project coordinator: Lotte Meinert Total grant: 9,997,626 DKK

 IMAGENU will provide new perspectives on gender and futures in Uganda by placing marriage and its decline in focus, showing how this fundamental gender relation implicates livelihoods, health, education and people’s future imaginations.
 It will investigate new forms of gender relations that are replacing formal marriage.
 IMAGENU will be comparative in four ways: It will examine male and female situations; trace changes by comparing grandparents, parents, and youth; attend to socio-economic differences; and compare northern and eastern Uganda.